 Final notes and disclaimer

-For more on the IEC working holiday program, purchase my eBook ‘The Ultimate Guide to a Working Holiday in Canada’ (updated every six months) – available to purchase online in our store.
-More information, including content list, can be found here.
+For more on the IEC working holiday program, purchase my eBook ‘The Ultimate Guide to a Working Holiday in Canada’ (updated every six months) – available to purchase online.
+More information, including content list and testimonials, can be found here.
 Any questions?
 Leave a comment or check out the O Canada IEC Discussion & Support Facebook group!

 Note: I do work (or have not ever worked) IRCC.
 I am not an immigration lawyer.
 The information here has been gathered from personal experience/online research of the IEC working holiday program as well as second-hand information from previous applicants.
 If you follow the advice above and in the comments below, you are doing so on the understanding that is peer-to-peer advice.
 I cannot be held liable for you, an applicant, experiencing any problems (including a refusal) with your IEC application.
 All opinions are my own but some links are affiliate links.
 This means that there no extra fees for you when using these services, but I receive a very small percentage of the sale.
 This helps maintain this website and enables me to provide free information about the IEC working holiday program.
 I would never recommend a service I have not personally used or would not use.If you found this post helpful, PIN or save it for future reference with the image above!